Frequently Asked Questions

-Intel CPU Mac owners have an additional option, installing BootCamp and booting your Macintosh as a Windows machine.
-At least one ESPlanner customer has used BootCamp and reported success installing and using ESPlanner, so we believe that BootCamp will work.
+Another option is to activate BootCamp and boot your Mac as a Windows machine.
+At least one ESPlanner customer has used BootCamp and reported success installing and using ESPlanner.

 On Linux systems we have tested VMWare's Workstation, installing Windows and ESPlanner successfully.
-We have not tested any other Linux based PC emulator but anything that allows you to boot Windows should work.
+We have not tested any other Linux based virtual machine, but anything that allows you to boot Windows should work.

-Economic Security Planning does not offer support for the installation of your emulator of choice nor do we offer support for installing Windows on the emulator but once you get to the point of installing and running ESPlanner on your emulator (or your dual booted Mac) we do provide support.
+Economic Security Planning does not offer support for the installation of your virtual machine of choice nor do we offer support for installing Windows on the virtual machine, but once you get to the point of installing and running ESPlanner, we do provide support.

-BE CAREFUL OF THE OUTPUT DIRECTORY WHEN USING EMULATION
+WARNING: BE CAREFUL OF THE OUTPUT DIRECTORY WHEN USING A VIRTUAL MACHINE

 Saving files on shared drives with the Mac doesn't work when using the PDF report writer.
-Save report files and place your database on the emulated file system.
+Save report files and place your database on the virtual machine's file system.
 You can set the report output directory in Help->Customize.

-Check the output directory when using emulation.
-Help->Customize
+To check the output directory go to Help->Customize

 The above is an example.
 Your directory may be different, depending on your version of Windows